PUBLIC SUPPORT TO THE ARTS AND CULTURE

 - profits from the national lottery and football pools.

-While tax resources and lottery profits are used to support the arts, culture and sports, licence fees are used to finance public service channels on radio and television.
+While tax resources and lottery profits are used to support the arts, culture and sports, licence fees are used to finance public service broadcasting on radio and television.

 Public subsidies to culture are divided among two levels of public administration in Denmark: the central government and municipal councils.